gar1t/erlang-patterns/patterns/service.md

 Name:     Service
 Scope:    Process/Behavior Type
+Summary:  Use a process to provide a long running service.